soesit/CSE476_ApartmentRater/README.md

 - Authentication: Django Token Authentication

 ---
+## Notes for grader

+The provided `.apk` in this repository already includes the working key compiled at build time, so **Maps will load correctly** on the test device.

+You can look at the backend data through an admin site we made; user reviews are stored in postgres db and properly displayed through the site

 ## Admin Access
 - **URL:** http://136.115.50.113:8000/admin/
 - above is the GCP production server.
 - **Username:** `admin`
 - **Password:** `admin`
+- Click review section to see reviews

 ### Admin Features
 - View all Apartments and Reviews in database